Through the oak forests to the Notre-Dame de Bellevue chapel

 Fork between Chemin du Grand Clos and Chemin de Braou

 In the forest and after the houses, the forest road becomes more impassable, it is now oriented a little more to the north-west, not without making a few curves.
 After the junction of forest roads on the right hand side, an old path leads to the left of the forest road more directly in a westerly direction.
-We take this for about 300 meters.
+We take this for about 300 metres.
 The path then leads to the right on a rough and steep forest road in a slope.
 We continue on this forest road, which turns north to take us into one of the many dry valleys in the region.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.